-Every email is vulnerable, theoretically.
-The path of an email through the Internet is long, even if the speed of transmission often makes you forget.
-Emails can be intercepted, read or even modified during transport.
+Every email is vulnerable – theoretically.
+The journey of an email through the Internet is long, although the speed of transmission often makes this forget.
+Emails can be intercepted, read, or even modified during transportation.
 At least if they are sent unencrypted.
-The consequences can be devastating: financial damage, data loss or loss of image threaten all those who exchange unencrypted emails.
-In addition, unencrypted emails are already no longer compatible with data protection – also with regard to the GDPR.
+The consequences may be devastating: Qinthe ancendatous damage, loss of data or loss of image are at risk for all those who exchange emails unencrypted.
+In addition, unencrypted emails are already no longer compatible with data protection – also with regard to the General Data Protection Regulation (GDPR)

-One way to enable secure email communication and send information confidentially and securely is PKI-based email encryption and signature.
-PKI stands for Public Key Infrastructure, and the most common standard for such encryption used by government agencies and companies is S/MIME (Secure/Multipurpose Internet Mail Extensions).
+One way to enable secure email communication and send information confidentially and securely is to use PKI-based e-mail encryption and signature.
+PKI stands for Public Key Infrastructure, and the most common standard for such encryption is S/MIME (Secure/Multipurpose Internet Mail) Extensions).

-A PKI is a system that can issue, distribute and verify digital certificates.
-The certificates issued within a PKI are used to secure email communication, as they confirm the authenticity of the public key and its permissible scope of application and validity.
+A PKI is a system that can issue, distribute, and verify digital certificates.
+The certificates issued within a pKI are used to secure email communication, confirm the authenticity of the public key and its permissible scope.
 The digital certificate itself is protected by a digital signature, the authenticity of which can be verified with the public key of the issuer of the certificate.

 What are S/MIME certificates?

-So-called certificates are required for signing and encrypting emails.
+For signing and encrypting email so-called certificates are required.
 The term certificate here refers to a key pair consisting of a private and a public key.
-The private key is used for signing and decrypting emails, the public key is used by communication partners to verify the validity of email signatures and to encrypt messages.
+The private key is used for signing and decrypting email, the public key is used by communication partners to verify the validity of email signatures and encrypt them to email.

-The two keys form a mathematical unit and represent the appropriate reverse operations for each other.
+The two keys form a mathematical unit and provide the appropriate reversal operations foreachother presented.
 For example, the private key always calculates +1, while the public key always calculates -1.
-The certificate as such also contains information about its owner, the intended use and the trustworthiness of the certificate.
+The certificate as such also contains information about its owner, the purpose of use, and the trustworthiness of the certificate.

 What types of certificates are there?

-Usually the keys are generated on the computer that will use them later.
-However, the public key must still be signed by a certification authority.
-This is equivalent to issuing an identity card at your local registration office.
-The office confirms your identity.
-For S/MIME certificates, this is done by certification authorities also known as Trust Centers.
+Typically, the keys are generated on the computer, which will use them later.
+However, the public key still needs to be signed by a CA. This corresponds to the issuance of an identity card in your local registration office.
+The Office confirms your identity.
+In the case of S/MIME certificates, certification authorities take over – also Trust Center.

-With its signature, the Trust Center confirms that the certificate belongs to a specific person or organization.
-The applicant’s details are verified using various procedures.
-Different types of certificates are issued, depending on how exactly the verification is carried out or what exactly is checked; this is also referred to as different trust levels.
+The Trust Center confirms with its signature that the certificate belongs to a specific person or organization.
+The applicant’s information shall be verified by means of various procedures.
+Different types of certificates are issued, depending on how accurate the check is or what is verified; we are also talking about different trust levels.

-The best known and probably most frequently used form of identification is email address verification.
-This also represents the lowest trust level.
-Only the acquisition of higher trust levels requires the verification of documents or personal presentation.
-The prices for the certificates depend accordingly on the expenditure for the certification.
+The best known and probably most used type of identification is the verification of the email address.
+This is also the lowest trust level.
+Only the acquisition of higher trust levels requires the examination of documents or personal presentation.
+The prices for the certificates depend accordingly on the cost of the certification.

-With this certificate type, the possession of an email address is confirmed.
-This can be a department email address – for example firstname.lastname@example.org – or a personal email address.
+This type of certificate confirms the possession of an email address.
+This can be a departmental email address, such as firstname.lastname@example.org, or a personal email address.

-Organizationally validated certificates are a special type of certificate.
+Organization-validated certificates are a special type of certificate.
 In addition to the first and last name as well as the email address, the name of the company is also noted in the certificate.
-Since Trust Centers may only record verified data in certificates, an important prerequisite is that the Trust Center has verified the existence of the company.
+Since Trust Center is only allowed to record verified data in certificates, an important requirement is that the Trust Center has verified the existence of the company.

-Depending on the area of application and company structure, different certificate types can be useful.
-In addition, the individual trust centers use different definitions of certificate types and product names for these certificate types.
+Depending on the application area and company structure, different types of certificates may be useful.
+In addition, different definitions of certificate types for each trust center and product names for these certificate types.
 In order to get an overview and to find the right certificate for you and your company, competent personal advice is essential.

-From our partner SSL Plus you receive certificates of all trust levels from the renowned trust centres D-Trust, SwissSign and GlobalSign and are accompanied through all steps of the certificate purchase.
-The competent consultants will find the certificate types recommended for your company, answer all your questions about email encryption with S/MIME certificates and show you how to easily integrate them into the automatic certificate management of NoSpamProxy.
+With our partner SSL Plus, you will receive certificates of all trust levels from the trust centers D-Trust, SwissSign and GlobalSign and are accompanied in all steps of the certificate purchase.
+The competent consultants find the recommended certificate types for your business, answer all questions about email encryption with S/MIME certificates, and show you how to easily integrate them into NoSpamProxy’s automatic certificate management.